Technology and robotics are at the forefront of the modern world – discover a world of engineering and science combined with creativity.

 This English Plus Robotics Programming course is suitable for students that have a basic understanding of using a computer, for example using a mouse and a keyboard.
 Although not mandatory, students may find having a basic understanding of ICT language helpful, although approximately 4 weeks prior to arrival, we will send a Robotics Course Glossary of Terms.
 If students also have an understanding of linear programme creation as well, although not necessary would be helpful.
 During the course, students will learn how to construct different types of robot to suit different functions.
 The programmes needed to operate their systems will vary and students will learn how to create programmes for these.
 We then look to develop, adapt and change programming utilising different input sensors on their robots.
 Students will also learn how to write, run and debug linear programmes which controls their robot.
 The terminology required for this, robotic programming and construction skills will undoubtedly support improving and developing student’s English language skills and confidence.
 At the end of the course, students will receive a certificate.
 During the 2-week course, students will spend 3 hours on 8 mornings or afternoons, total of 24 hours over the 2 weeks.
 Students do not need to bring any equipment with them, all materials will be provided.

-Levels: A2 – C2 on CEFR Pathway Table After completing placement test, our native-speaking English teachers will place teenagers in a class suitable to their ability level.
+Levels: A2 – C2 on CEFR Pathway Table After completing a placement test, our native-speaking English teachers will place teenagers in a class suitable to their ability level.
 At Framlingham, we offer Elementary (A2), Intermediate (B1), Advanced (B2), Proficiency (C1) and Masters (C2) courses.
 For our teenage learners, we tailor our lessons and teaching approach to include interactive group and individual projects and presentations as well as focus on cultural, social and academic topics.
 Through encouraging participation within our classes, it allows each learner to develop their English sometimes without even noticing.
 At Framlingham, our teachers will offer support with conversation, grammar, English Literature, debates and presentations and even colloquial terms and business grammar for those fluent speakers.
 At the end of the 2-week course, learners will complete an examination for the level they have been learning at.
 We will then receive a certificate from Anglia Examinations, which confirms your English level in accordance with the Common European Framework of Reference.
-Classroom learning time per week is 20 hours and our class sizes are same with approximately 12 students per teacher.
+Classroom learning time per week is 20 hours and our class sizes are small with approximately 16 students per teacher.
 For students achieving a pass grade or higher for B1, B2, C1 and C2, they will receive an Ofqual approved certificate through Anglia Examinations partnership with AIM Awards.

 During the 2-week programme, our staff will take all our campers on 3 organised day trip excursions.
 These fully supervised trips are the perfect way to spend the day off-campus with new friends – from day trips to big cities such London and Cambridge or social trips to Norwich or Ipswich for shopping or bowling.
 (3 excursions during 2-week programme – Wednesday, Saturday, Wednesday)